-The College employee confronted with an emergency will, on the basis of the conditions and urgency surrounding the situation at the time, take immediate action as required.
+The College employee confronted with an emergency will, on the basis of the conditions and urgency, take immediate action as required.
 However, as soon as possible, this individual should dial 9-1-1 (if appropriate) and make every effort to notify Security, his/her supervisor, or the Senior Administrator on site to report the emergency and actions taken.